Today’s guest is Dr. Jacqueline Hubbard, a private-practice child and adolescent Psychiatrist.

 Being an out-of-network provider is common in her area, both geographically and specialty-wise, because it’s easier to run the practice that way and they won’t have to hire any staff so the overhead expense is a lot lower.
 Not having any office staff, Jacqueline basically does everything from the patient’s first phone call to taking their payment.

-Being her own boss, Jacqueline can say she has definitely a good work-life balance as she enjoys the flexibility of it, blocking her schedule whenever she chooses for her personal or family life.
+Being her own boss, Jacqueline can say she has definitely a good work-life balance.
+She enjoys the flexibility of it, blocking her schedule whenever she chooses for her personal or family life.

 After medical school, the General Psychiatry residency program takes four years and the Child and Adolescent Fellowship Program is an additional two years.
 However, most programs allow you to enter into the two-year fellowship after three years of the General Psychiatry residency, cutting out a year.
 Overall, it’s a total of five years after medical school.

-Fourth year is residency is usually a lot of electives so you’re doing different rotations and you basically have gotten everything required during the first three years.
+The fourth year in residency is usually a lot of electives so you’re doing different rotations and you basically have gotten everything required during the first three years.
 Moreover, they know you’re going to be doing inpatient and outpatient work and consultation work in doing the fellowship.

-Jacqueline did not see any bias towards DO’s.
+Jacqueline does not see any bias towards DO’s as a psychiatrist.
 In fact, the other Fellow she graduated with was a DO.
 She also thinks a lot of DO’s gravitate towards Psychiatry probably because of their training where they take a holistic approach to taking cases.

 What she wished she knew before going into her current specialty is to have more exposure to the different areas one could practice.
 If she had done so, she would have explored the justice system and community mental health.
 She thinks it’s important to be aware that where you do your training can be different elsewhere as well as to seek out mentors outside of where you train.

-[27:15] Most and Least Liked Things & The Future of Child Psychiatry
+[27:15] Her Most and Least Liked Things about Being a Private-Practice Child Psychiatrist

 Jacqueline thinks it’s a great privilege to work with families and getting to know the patients and working with families and how rewarding and exciting it is to see patients get better.
 When you treat kids, you really get to see kids make a lot of strides and you can make a huge difference in the trajectory of their lives in general.